 Make your data accessible

-Therefore, make sure when you use a software for you social media analysis that it supports software supports features that enable you to export your social media data both manually and automatically into a report.
+Make sure when you use a software for your social media analysis that it supports software supports features that enable you to export your social media data both manually and automatically into a report.

 But that’s not all when it comes to the creation of a report.
 Another point you should keep in mind is the range of formats your report should be available in.
-For this reason, make sure that you have the possibility to provide your reports in just more than a plain text document. quintly, for example, offers a broad range of exporting formats like CSV, or PPTX - that keeps you always updated.
+For this reason, make sure that you have the possibility to provide your reports in just more than a plain text document.
+For example, by offering a broad range of exporting formats like CSV, PDF or PPTX.

 Tips for crafting your social media report